huyustats/SCATS/doc/Usage.md

         OUTPUT:
           count_*.sh    script files will be generated under directory ./tmp/count_script
 ```
-where '-umi' and '-onebam' are two important options.
+where '-umi' and '-onebam' are two important options:
+* '-umi yes -onebam -yes': UMI and cell barcode tag name have to been specified in the 4th and 5th columns of <strong>metafile</strong>.
+* '-umi yes -onebam -no': only UMI barcode tag name is needed.
+* '-umi no -onebam -yes': only cell barcode tag name is needed.
+It has to be specified in the 4th column of <strong>metafile</strong>.
+* '-umi no -onebam -no': no tag name is needed.